mnorayr/decision_tree_models/README.md

 GBM with 100 trees, using user-defined partitioning for training and validation sets

 As can be seen, the definition of the training and validation set may have a significant effect on the extrapolated predictions on the testing set.

 Note: Testing is performed against a weather-year data CSV file.
-However, they can be defined within this data file in the same way, by random or user-defined partitioning.
+However, a testing set may be defined within this data file in the same way, by random or user-defined partitioning.

 ###Tuning